geneontology/protege-tutorial/docs/StartingProtege.md

 ![](./media/image2.png)

 You will also want to save this ontology file to your hard disk.
 Use the next dialog to save the ontology file somewhere convenient.
 Finally you will want to choose a format for your ontology file.
-Protégé allows you to save your ontology in a variety of OWL formats, including the OBO 1.2 flat file format.
+Protégé allows you to save your ontology in a variety of OWL formats, including the OBO file format.
 We recommend that you save your ontology in RDF/XML, as this is the most stable format to work with in Protégé.
 You can always choose to export your file in one of the other formats later.

 ![](./media/image3.png)